wz8m2k/BW-wishlist-extension/README.md

 1. After installing this Chrome extension, go to the wishlist page on [BookWalker TW](https://www.bookwalker.com.tw/).
 2. Click the extension icon to open a popup displaying the items in your wishlist.
 3. Users can switch between "Sort by Original Order" and "Sort by Discount" to view the items sorted accordingly.

+### Contact
+You can create an Issue to ask questions or make suggestions.